k-box/k-box/docs/developer/database.md

 > Originally were called groups, but now are Collections

-Groups are available at personal and institution level:
+Groups are available at personal and project level:
-- institution level groups are visible to all the users
+- project level groups are visible to members of the project
 - personal groups are visible only to the user that has created them

 The *groups*, *group_closure*, *group_types* and *document_groups* tables are responsible for handling the Collection concept inside the K-Box.